Latent Denoising Makes Good Tokenizers: Experiments

 \subsection{Benchmarking with Previous Systems}

 We compare against leading generative systems in Table~\ref{tab:system}.
 For this experiment, we train MAR-B and MAR-L for 800 epochs.
-Simply adopting our tokenizer, without altering the MAR architecture, substantially improves the generative performance: MAR-B achieves an FID of 1.55 (from 2.31), and MAR-L further improves to 1.35 (from 1.78).
-Notably, our MAR-B and MAR-L both match or surpass the previously best-performing huge-size MAR model (1.35 \emph{vs.} 1.55).
+Simply adopting our tokenizer substantially improves the generative performance: MAR-B achieves an FID of 1.55 (from 2.31), and MAR-L further improves to 1.35 (from 1.78).
+Notably, our MAR-B and MAR-L both match or surpass the previously best-performing huge-size MAR model (1.35 \textit{vs.} 1.55).
 Qualitative results are provided in Figure~\ref{fig:results}.
+We also report results on ImageNet $512\times512$ in Table~\ref{tab:imgnet512}.
+Our MAR-B variant already matches MAR-L, a 2.3$\times$ larger model, when trained from scratch.
+Our MAR-L achieves remarkable 1.61 FID and 315.7 IS.